 This course introduces the basic principles of reading electrical drawings used in the utility industry.
 Topics include functional diagrams, AC and DC control schematics, wiring diagrams, control wiring diagrams, and logic diagrams.
-Upon completion, the student should be able understand the purpose of each type of drawing and answer questions based on the information in the drawings.
+Upon completion, the student should be able to explain the purpose and function of the various circuits and components in each type of electrical drawing.